N.J. gym owner, Seattle football fan are first to plead guilty to assaulting police in Capitol attack

 Calling Thompson’s “an important case,” Assistant U.S. Attorney Tejpal Chawla said the defendant was “at the front lines of the most dangerous violence at the Capitol,” striking an officer with a baton and aware that others were assaulting officers with weapons including bear spray, Tasers, javelins, clubs, bats and the officers’ own shields.

-Thompson admitted to being present in the tunnel for 13 minutes, and left seven minutes before Capitol Police officer Daniel Hodges was crushed in a contested doorway, Chawla said.
+Thompson admitted to being present in the tunnel for 13 minutes, and left seven minutes before Capitol Police Officer Daniel Hodges was crushed in a contested doorway, Chawla said.

 Chawla praised Thompson for turning himself in through a lawyer in January.
 He also cooperated in three interview sessions with the FBI and U.S. prosecutors between Feb.
 2 and April 1, and apologized to a D.C. police sergeant identified by the initials “W.B.,” his lawyers said in court filings.